-Severance agreements are usually drafted with the employer in mind.
+Severance agreements can affect collecting unemployment benefits.
+Severance Agreements are usually written with the employer in mind.
 While the agreement may give some weeks or even months of severance pay to the employee, the exchange may or may not be fair.
 If the agreement hasn’t been negotiated, there is a good chance that it has been written by the company’s attorney to protect just the company’s interests.
 In other words, it isn’t mutual.

 Severance agreements can be drafted to help protect the employee’s unemployment benefits.
 For a discussion about whether you can have severance and collect at the same time, see this post.

-For a free consultation, call Boston labor and employment lawyer, Maura Greene at 617-936-1580.
+If you have questions about your agreement, call Boston employment lawyer, Maura Greene, Law Office of Maura Greene, Six Beacon St., Suite 205, Boston, MA 02108 at 617-936-1580.
 In 2012 Maura Greene was named in the Boston Globe as one of Boston’s top rated Labor and Employment attorneys.
+She has been named a Superlawyer in the area of employment.